-16. Advance notice of a de-energization event allows public safety partners, critical facilities and critical infrastructure, AFN populations and utility customers time to prepare for and respond to a de-energization event.
+12. Advance notice of a de-energization event allows public safety partners, critical facilities and critical infrastructure, AFN populations and utility customers time to prepare for and respond to a de-energization event.

-17. Accurate and timely communication with and notification to first responders/emergency responders, state and local government entities, public safety partners, critical facilities and affected customers within the boundaries of a de-energization event is critical to ensure safe and orderly de-energization.
+13. Accurate communication with and notification to first responders/emergency responders, state and local government entities, public safety partners, critical facilities and affected customers within the boundaries of a de-energization event is critical to ensure safe and orderly de-energization.

-18. Coordinated responses, including messaging, among electric investor-owned utilities, first responders and emergency responders, public safety partners and state and local jurisdictions/governments is necessary to protect the public safety during a de-energization event and subsequent re-energization.
+14. Coordinated responses, including messaging, among electric investor-owned utilities, first responders and emergency responders, public safety partners and state and local jurisdictions/governments is necessary to protect the public safety during a de-energization event.

-19. There are two forms of advanced de-energization notification and communication: (1) education and public outreach in advance of wildfire season to ensure that procedures and processes are in place with public safety partners and that customers are aware of de-energization and know how to prepare; and (2) notice and communication of a potential, imminent, or a suddenly occurring de-energization event.
+15. There are two forms of de-energization notification and communication: (1) education and public outreach in advance of wildfire season to ensure that procedures and processes are in place with public safety partners and that customers are aware of de-energization and know how to prepare; and (2) notice and communication of a potential, imminent, or a suddenly occurring de-energization event.